 Somewhere along the line I gave up reading books ..... hand held books, that is .... and I allowed that gap of time to be taken up with reading on the internet.
-Now with all the power failures we are experiencing I am spending less time on the computer and more time finishing the half-read books I have put aside over the last year or two.
+Now with all the power failures we are experiencing I am spending less time on the computer and more time finishing the half-read books on my bedside table.
 I'm also renewing my love for poetry......
-Reading a poem here and there in the lamp light to ponder over while falling asleep.... several hours before my usual bedtime.
+Reading a poem here and there in the lamp light before falling asleep.

-When Digby arrived I was feeling particularly frazzled.
-He brought with him a little gift the breeders failed to mention, besides the hernia and tummy upsets.
-His ringworm infestation had to be nipped in the bud before it got out of control.
+When Digby arrived he brought with him a little gift the breeders failed to mention.
+Besides the hernia and tummy upsets he had a ringworm infestation that had to be nipped in the bud before it got out of control.

 Thus began the daily treatment baths and re-baths, washing and drying of doggy bedding, extra scrubbing of everything that could be scrubbed (with a little help from Digby) and extra hoovering and lifting of heavy things.